KelvinHere/Yoga_Milestone_4/README.md

 ### Lessons page

-This page shows a list of lessons, they can be filtered and sorted.
+This page shows a list of lessons, they can be searched filtered and sorted.

 To save on repeat code (DRY principle) the 'instructor studio' uses this lessons page with an 'instructor_profile_header' snippet activated by context to display instructor information over their filtered lessons.

-- **Sorting / Filtering**
+- **Searching / Sorting / Filtering**
 - Lesons can be filtered and sorted
     - Filter by All / Subscribed / Purchased
         - A tick shows which filter is currently applied
     - Sort by Rating / Name / Price / Instructor Name
         - All sorting can be reversed
+- Lessons can be searched by name
+    - All filtering and sorting is retained

+- Example of a complex search = Search by instructor 'Sophia' & search lesson name 'dog' & filter by subscribed & sort by rating descending
+    - This would return Lessons you are subscribed to, made by 'Sophia' that contain 'dog' in the lesson name and will be sorted by highest rating first.

 **Lesson cards**
 A lesson card contains a lesson image, name, instructor, price, small description, more details button and context sensitve buttons.